TRISHNA

-TRISHNA or (Thermal infraRed Imaging Satellite for High-resolution Natural resource Assessment) is a planned cooperative joint satellite mission between the Indian Space Research Organisation (ISRO) of India and Centre national d'études spatiales (CNES) of France.
+TRISHNA or (Thermal infraRed Imaging Satellite for High-resolution Natural resource Assessment) is a planned cooperative joint satellite mission between the Indian Space Research Organisation (ISRO) of India and Centre national d'études spatiales (CNES) of France.Its orbit will provide a spatial resolution of 57 meters for land and coastal areas and 1 km for oceanic and polar regions.
+The mission is designed for a 5-year operational life.

 History

 The Mission was announced during bilateral talks between India and France in July 2023.
 On 19 March 2024, TRISHNA received approval from both space agencies and a project team has been formed to finish developing the mission concept.
-It is currently planned for a launch in 2026, aboard a PSLV rocket from Satish Dhawan Space Centre.
+It is currently planned for a launch in October 2027, aboard a PSLV rocket from Satish Dhawan Space Centre.
 This marks the next collaboration in space between India and France following the Megha-Tropiques and SARAL satellites.

-A Workshop is planned to be conducted by ISRO and CNES in November 2024 about the mission goals.Its orbit will provide a spatial resolution of 57 meters for land and coastal areas and 1 km for oceanic and polar regions.
-The mission is designed for a 5-year operational life.
+By 2026, The Preliminary Design Review for the bus elements and the VNIR and SWIR payloads were completed.

 Instruments

 Trishna aims to have a resolution of approximately 57 metres and a re-visit interval of about three days.
 It would have two instruments, namely Visible and Near Infrared (VNIR)/Short Wave InfraRed (SWIR) sensor (VSWIR) that wil be built by ISRO and Thermal InfraRed instrument (TIR) built by CNES.
+CNES will deliver TIR to ISRO in 2026.